2019 Ameren Accelerator Focuses on Smart Cities and Connected Communities

 “Being leaders in energy innovation will allow Ameren to fulfill its mission of powering the quality of life for our customers,” Baxter said.
 “Through the Ameren Accelerator program, we are investing in and partnering with some of the world’s most innovative startup companies to develop new energy technologies for our customers in Missouri and Illinois.
 This successful program is delivering positive results and exemplifying our mission – for today and the future.”

-Krewson said she’s excited about the Accelerator program and proud that St. Louis and Ameren are partnering to ensure that innovative technologies will modernize services and improve the quality of life for local residents.
+Krewson said she’s excited about the Accelerator programs in St. Louis and proud that the city and Ameren are partnering to ensure that innovative technologies will modernize services and improve the quality of life for local residents.

 “Through programs such as the Ameren Accelerator, smart cities will allow us to improve public safety, make public services more efficient, smarter and equitable, and expand Internet access for all St. Louisans,” Krewson said.